conference programme

 Themes: Social determinants, inequalities

-- Real-world storytelling contextualises the diabetes journey within communities experiencing health inequalities
+- Real-world storytelling explores the diabetes journey through an inequalities lens

-- Practical guidance for healthcare professionals on working with patients facing food poverty
+- Practical tips for healthcare professionals supporting people affected by food poverty and food insecurity

-- Holistic session bridging lived experience, evidence, and actionable strategies for equitable diabetes care
+- A solutions-focused session bridging lived experience, evidence, and action for equitable diabetes care

 15:00 - 16:00